amruthkottisa/sequence_detector/README.md

 # sequence_detector
-Verilog implementation of a sequence detector with test bench Here we are detecting 1010 sequence
+Verilog implementation of a sequence detector with test bench.
+Here we are detecting 1011 sequence.